 We have developed the company's human rights policy, which explains how we work to embed respect for internationally recognized human rights and ILO standards for decent work in our own operations and across our business relationships.
 As part of our work in this area, we undertake human rights due diligence to prevent and address negative impacts on human rights and decent work standards in our own activities and the supply chain, in line with the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises.
 Respect for fundamental human rights and international labour standards is a key aspect of our requirements for suppliers and other business partners.
-In 2023, we have undertaken a thorough review of existing suppliers and strengthened our supply chain due diligence procedure in line with the UNGP and OECD standard.
-Moreover, we will publish our first annual human rights due diligence report, as required by the Norwegian Act relating to enterprises' transparency and work on fundamental human rights and decent working conditions (Transparency Act).
+In 2023 we undertook a thorough review of existing suppliers and strengthened our supply chain due diligence procedure in line with the UNGP and OECD standard.
+This work will be an ongoing process.
+Moreover, we published our first annual human rights due diligence report in 2023, as required by the Norwegian Act relating to enterprises' transparency and work on fundamental human rights and decent working conditions (Transparency Act).